Dell Dominates Brazil’s PC Market for Q1 2015

 The paper released by IDC documenting Dell’s success in the South American country didn’t make any specific mention of the performance of rival brands.
 However, two of the biggest names in local PC sales are China’s Lenovo and Brazil’s own Positivo – the latter having confirmed experiencing a disappointing opening quarter.

-Dell has also made significant strides in expanding its retail and reseller networks in Brazil, bringing new and refurbished alike to wider audiences than ever before.
+Dell has also made significant strides in expanding its retail and reseller networks in Brazil, bringing new and refurbished laptops alike to wider audiences than ever before.

-On a per-unit basis, equipment price averages were once again exceptionally strong and equated to $770 USD per computer and $564 for each PC.
+On a per-unit basis, equipment price averages were once again exceptionally strong and equated to $770 USD per laptop computer and $564 for each desktop PC.
 Though overall PC sales weren’t quite up to par with rivals, Dell also managed to sell more laptops in Brazil than any other brand during the closing quarter of 2014.

 Brazil certainly hasn’t escaped the PC sales-slowing effect of smartphones and tablet PCs currently impacting performance worldwide, though quality brands like Dell continue to go from strength to strength.